-Each year, a few employees (comprising of staff and administators) are selected to receive the Exemplary Employee Award.
+Each year, a few employees (or groups) are selected to receive the Exemplary Employee Award.

-The President's Council will review the nominations and will make a final determination of those who will be honored.
+The President's Executive Group will make the final determination of those who will be

 - Takes interest and pride in their own specific assignments and BYU-Idaho as a whole.

 - Is cooperative, courteous, friendly, and demonstrates a concern and helpfulness to other employees.

 - Is conscientious in the performance of job duties.

 - Demonstrates a high degree of skill and proficiency in carrying out assigned tasks.

 - Strives to improve skills and work methods as a means toward greater productivity and efficiency.